Types

 Declaration

 To define a custom type in FatScript, you can use a simple assignment statement.
 The type definition can be wrapped in either parentheses or curly brackets.
 Both syntaxes are valid and have the same effect.
-You may also optionally define default values for the type's properties, as shown in the following examples:
+You may also optionally define default values for the type's properties, as shown in the following example:

-# Type definition using parentheses with default values
+# Type definition with default values

 Global Uniqueness